danielbloy/cca/docs/python/pygame/smash.md

 `BACKGROUND_COLOUR` variable.
 Colours are specified with 3 values that represent the red, green and blue components of the colour.
 Each component value can be between 0 and 255.

 The screen area of the game can be adjusted by changing the values of the `WIDTH` and `HEIGHT` variables.
+After clearing the screen, the `draw()` function loops over the list `draw_funcs`.
+In later steps we will be adding functions to this list to draw the elements on the screen.
+The advantage of this technique is that the `draw()` function will not need to modified in those later steps.
+We do a similar technique for the `update()` function.

 Experiment to find the colours and screen size that you like the most.